 Stringent public health measures carry enormous economic and social costs

-To gain control of the outbreak in the initial phase almost all measures that reduce R should be taken, but the costs of these measures cannot be sustained for long.
+To gain control of the outbreak in the initial phase, we should take almost all measures that reduce R, but the costs of these measures cannot be sustained for long.
 Lockdown measures carry enormous social costs, losses in productivity, administration costs, and compliance costs.
-Over time additional costs could emerge as new problems are created in areas such as law and order, domestic violence, mental health, lost educational opportunities, and the like.
+Over time, additional costs could emerge as new problems arise in areas such as law and order, domestic violence, mental health, lost educational opportunities, and the like.

 Undershooting interventions early on carries an enormous economic cost in lives lost, however, overshooting (either maintaining restrictions for too long or imposing them unnecessarily) equally carries enormous economic costs.
 The magnitude of these impacts necessitates that we have a robust balancing method that is nimble and effective.